2020 Accredited Online Creative Writing Degrees

 A master’s program will prepare graduates to teach at a collegiate level, or further critical skills in authorship, which can be essential to getting work published.

-As creative writing is a field that encapsulates a broad scope, there will be a variety of online courses offered in a program.
+Creative writing is a field that encapsulates many specialities, so there will likely be a variety of online courses offered.
 Listed below are some common online classes:

 - Forms and Techniques of Fiction: This class gives students the tools to analyze and imitate important pieces of fiction in order to gain a historical understanding of the creative process.